memgraph/docs/mage/algorithms/traditional-graph-analytics/degree-centrality.md

 Usually, applications are more interested in in-degree measure, since incoming edges stem from other nodes in a graph.
-Degree centrality can be used for any centrality use-case, such as social network or citation network analysis.
+Degree centrality can be used for any centrality use case, such as social network or citation network analysis.
-For some use-cases there are other, more complex centrality measures such as [Beetweenness Centrality](https://memgraph.com/docs/mage/algorithms/traditional-graph-analytics/betweenness-centrality-algorithm).
+For some use cases there are other, more complex centrality measures such as [Beetweenness Centrality](https://memgraph.com/docs/mage/algorithms/traditional-graph-analytics/betweenness-centrality-algorithm).

 <img src="https://i.imgur.com/hHJkvWw.png" alt="drawing1" width="600"/>